Welcome to today's edition of the Rush 24-7 podcast.

 I don't endorse that policy.

-I also have it to know Netanyahu.
+I also happen to know Netanyahu.

-This whole thing is actually bigger than Netanyahu and Obama.
+But I'll tell you, folks, since this has come up, this whole thing is actually bigger than Netanyahu and Obama.

 It's bigger than the United States and Israel.